 Unproductive people give excuses, that’s a fact.
 But what are the most popular and commonly used excuses by these people?
 If you hear an excuse, how would you know you are staring at one of the species of unproductive employees?

-Here are ten most popular and commonly used excuses by the unproductive people, so next time you hear them, you know exactly what to think –
+Here are 10 most popular and commonly used excuses by the unproductive people, so next time you hear them, you know exactly what to think – (Click Here jump to the infographic.)

 Well, everybody complains about their pay check at some point of time or other.
 But Unproductive people have a habit of using that as an excuse to not do things.
 They keep feeling that they are never paid enough and never taken notice of, and always get the worse appraisals, and that is reason enough to avoid doing work at all.